DougInAMug/backpad/README.md

 # backpad

-Imagine a **pad attached to your back** that your colleauges could write and read, but you can't.
-Don't worry: they all have one too!
+Imagine a **pad attached to your back** that your colleauges could read and write, but you can't 🗒️ Don't worry: they all have one too! 😅

 This would allow your colleagues to communicate your special features to new people, saving them from finding out the hard way.
 It could show up [missing stairs](https://en.wikipedia.org/wiki/Missing_stair) possibly bringing serious issues to resolution.
 Perhaps it enables new forms of bullying?